Would you like to have conversations in English but don’t know what to talk about?

 25. If You Could…?

-This is another great conversation question that can be adapted to any topic and it’s especially useful if you want to practise using the English conditional tense.
+This is one of my favourite questions.
+It can be adapted to any topic and it’s especially useful if you want to practise the English conditional tense.

 Questions: